-Share capital (Minimum and Minimum paid in amount)
+(Minimum and Minimum paid in amount)

-■ Amount of stated capital in corporations (s.p.a.) and capital contributions - The minimum amount required has been raised to € 120,000.
+A. Amount of stated capital in corporations (s.p.a.) and capital contributions - The minimum amount required is € 50,000.
 Nevertheless companies existing on January 1, 2004 does not have to comply with such new rule until their duration stated in the By-Laws elapses.